unraid/docs/docs/legacy/FAQ/USB_Flash_Drive_Preparation.md

 Note: if you get an error about overwriting menu.c32, click Yes To All

-- When it finishes, you can eject your USB Flash Drive and put it in your unRAID server and power it up
+- When it finishes, you can eject your USB Flash Drive and put it in your Unraid server and power it up

 I Think this would work with Windows, Linux versions also.
 So if any one has Windows or Linux can you try this and write here if it works there also.

-## Booting unRAID Server
+## Booting Unraid Server

 Safely remove/eject the Flash from your PC and plug it into your server.
 Power up your server and see if it immediately boots (with some motherboards it will).
-If it does not boot to the unRAID boot screen that displays a choice of starting unRAID or Memtest, reboot your server and enter the BIOS setup.
+If it does not boot to the Unraid boot screen that displays a choice of starting Unraid or Memtest, reboot your server and enter the BIOS setup.
 Navigate to the appropriate screen(s) and select your USB Flash device as the boot device.
 In some BIOS, the flash drive may show up in the list of hard disks, and you may have to select